atomone-hub/genesis/snapshots/README.md

 - [ ] independently verify the snapshot data with another full node. each validator that wants to participate can start by attesting to the generated export.
-- [ ] is there a schema for the exported json? how is it used?

 [18010657]: https://www.mintscan.io/cosmos/block/18010657
 [18010658]: https://www.mintscan.io/cosmos/block/18010658